mdlincoln/mdlincoln.github.io/_posts/2016-07-13-dh2016-measuring-genre-diversity-in-seventeenth-century-dutch-painting-and-printmaking.md

 <script async class="speakerdeck-embed" data-slide="14" data-id="362cd4ad6f23413e8aed242e8ae3b131" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

-Now again, this is not to say that printmakers NEVER specialized – indeed many did.
+Now again, this is not to say that printmakers _never_ specialized – indeed many did.
 Of those printmakers who DID specialize, a pattern is clearly visible: they were almost all painters, as well.
 Their specialization in printmaking developed alongside their painterly specializations.
 For example, Ostade and his students Bega and Dusart produced both paintings and prints of peasant life, while seascape printmakers Nooms and Van Everdingen were prolific seascape painters as well.

 <script async class="speakerdeck-embed" data-slide="15" data-id="362cd4ad6f23413e8aed242e8ae3b131" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 The generalist printmakers, on the other hands, were those like Jonas Suyderhoef who made a living producing plates after a wide range of artists, working for multiple publishers and even, like Hendrick Goltzius, starting their own independent printmaking firms.
-It seems that those printmakers who made their livelihood almost exclusively through printmaking HAD to be able and willing to render a wide variety of subjects.
+It seems that those printmakers who made their livelihood almost exclusively through printmaking _had_ to be able and willing to render a wide variety of subjects.
 Such flexibility may have presented an attractive insurance policy both for printmakers themselves, but also for print publishers, who had to continually react to the demands of a quickly-moving market for artistic prints and illustrations.

 <script async class="speakerdeck-embed" data-slide="16" data-id="362cd4ad6f23413e8aed242e8ae3b131" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

-So it is possible to extract some useful insights even from unreconicled artwork description databases.
+So it is possible to extract some useful insights even from unreconciled artwork description databases.
 But I'm also very interested in applying machine learning to help parse out individual databases with their own highly contextual vocabularies.

 <script async class="speakerdeck-embed" data-slide="17" data-id="362cd4ad6f23413e8aed242e8ae3b131" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>